vspnet/ConCReCT/README.md

 The goal of this code is to allow a sink server to identify a traffic increase (not compatible with regular network traffic) and mute the malicious node.

+Works better on contiki version named contiki-ids-ids built by Sahid Raza at SVELTE mechanism!!!

 TEN -> Traffic Expected at node N
 TMN -> Traffic Measured at node N